 In some cases, it is also possible to use a D & C procedure to prevent a harmful pregnancy, such as a molar pregnancy.
 This rare condition occurs when there is a problem during the fertilization process that results in the development of a tumor instead of a fetus within the uterus.
 The cells of this tumor usually grow quite quickly, which can lead to a sizable uterine tumor if not addressed.

-Preparing for a D & C Procedure
+How Do You Prepare for a D & C Procedure?

 D & C is typically completed in-office, meaning that patients need only come into Associated Women’s Healthcare’s conveniently located Plano, TX office to have their procedure performed.
-Before coming into our office, patients are given a small set of instructions from their doctor.
+Before coming into our office, patients are given a small set of instructions from their gynecologist.
 This usually includes guidelines on what the patient is allowed to eat or drink before the procedure, and to arrange for a ride home after their treatment is complete.
 Anesthesia will be given to help the patient feel comfortable during the D & C, which can inhibit driving abilities afterward.

-As the name would suggest, the dilation portion of the procedure involves dilating the woman?s cervix to give the physician access to the uterus.
+As the name would suggest, the dilation portion of the procedure involves dilating the woman’s cervix to give the physician access to the uterus.
 Dilation is typically achieved by gradually spreading the cervix apart using several rods that progressively increase in thickness to attain a wider opening to the uterus.
-Once the patient is fully dilated at approximately one-half-inch in diameter, the doctor will insert a specially designed device into the uterus that then suctions off the targeted endometrial tissue.
+Once the patient is fully dilated at approximately one-half-inch in diameter, the gynecologist will insert a specially designed device into the uterus that then suctions off the targeted endometrial tissue.